 A considerable number of potential customers insist that products be certified kosher.
 Many non-Jews look for kosher certification as a symbol of a product's high quality level in addition to the world's more than 14 million Jewish individuals who opt to follow the kosher dietary restrictions.

-Capsules for your forum: How to be Kosher certified?
+How Can your Capsules be Kosher certified?

 - All ingredients used in the product must be kosher-compliant.